bgalek/dependabot-automerge/README.md

 # Dependabot Auto Merge
 This GitHub Action automatically approves and merges pull requests created by Dependabot.

+> Dependabot will wait until all your status checks pass before merging.
+This is a function of Dependabot itself, and not this Action.

 ## Usage

 Add permissions